hugheaves/solo-led-control/README.md

 ## Script Installation
 Once you have the firmware installed, copy the required scripts from this repository to your Solo:

 * Using the same file transfer software you used for the firmware, copy `SoloLED.py` and `led_control.py` from this repository to your Solo.
-You can place the scripts anywhere you want, but the easiest location is directly in the root home directory (/home/root).
-This directory is included in the system default PATH and will allow you to easily run and update the scripts.
+The best location to place the scripts is  `/usr/local/bin`.
+You'll probably need to create the directory first ,as it doesn't exist by default on Solo.
+Howver, this directory is included in the system default PATH and will allow you to run the scripts as "native" Linux commands.

 Here are the direct links to the scripts: